dxx-rebirth/dxx-rebirth/INSTALL.markdown

 DXX-Rebirth can be built on one system to run on a different system, such as using Linux to build for Windows (a "cross-compiled build").
 The sections below specify where to get prerequisites for a build meant to run on the system where it is built (a "native build").

+For each prerequisite, its development headers (files ending in **.h**) and its libraries (ending in **.so** for Linux, **.dylib** for Mac OS X, and **.dll** for Windows) must be found by the compiler.
+You can do this by placing these files in an existing directory which the compiler will search, or by placing these files in a directory which you instruct the compiler to search.

+#### Placing files in a directory which you instruct the compiler to search (preferred)

+If you choose to install the headers and/or libraries in a new path, you must instruct the build system to search that path.
+To do this for development headers, add to the scons command line **"CPPFLAGS=-isystem** _/absolute/path/to/header/directory_**"**.
+To do this for libraries, add to the scons command line **"LINKFLAGS=-L** _/absolute/path/to/library/directory_**"**.

+#### Adding files to an existing directory which the compiler will search

+To find these paths for gcc:
+* Get the compiler's header search path by running **gcc -Wp,-v -S -x c++ /dev/null** and looking at the lines under the label **#include <...> search starts here:**.
+Any of these lines will work.
+The paths _without_ a compiler version number in them are preferable.
+Windows users may need to write **gcc -Wp,-v -S -x c++ nul** instead, due to Windows using a different name for the null device.
+* Get the compiler's library search path by running **gcc -print-search-dirs** and looking at the line labeled **libraries:**.
+This line is a list of directories that will be searched.
+Any of the directories will work.
+Again, prefer directories that are do not have a compile version number in them.

 #### Windows
 Where possible, Windows users should try to obtain a compiled package, rather than locally compiling from source.
 To build from source, read on.